unjica/unjica/documentation/setup-guide.md

    yarn start
    ```

-3. Set up an external cron service to call your scheduler endpoint hourly.
+3. Set up an external cron service to call your scheduler endpoint daily.